Broadfield House - A New Book

 See also Wikipedia on Broadfield House.

 April 2017, TBAP announce they will be ceasing operations in Broadfield House at Easter, apparently due to funding problems.
 April 2018 and the removal vans arrived and items removed, they even had a some open days to sell off some of the remaining items.
 The caretaker will leave and a security company will (hopefully) take care of the security of the building.
 So what next in the checkered history of this grand old house ?
-We understand its been passed back to the Dept of Education to find a new occupier and use, anyway the building is deteriorating, looking sad, unloved and in much need of tlc.
+We understand its been passed back from the Dept of Education to Crawley Borough Council to find a new occupier and use, anyway the building is deteriorating, looking sad, unloved and in much need of tlc.

 See more pictures in our Photo Gallery.
 If you have any information or pictures (old or new) about the house or park, that you would be willing to share on this website, then please contact us.
 Thanks.